A taxonomy of categories for relations: A taxonomy of the enriched context

 \section{A taxonomy of the enriched context}

-The 2-categorical formalism is a generalisation of the ordinary one, where hom-sets are replaced by categories.
-This has been useful in the context of term and graph rewriting, where rewriting sequences are modelled as 2-cells (for early takes see e.g. \cite{GadducciHL99} and the references therein).
-In this work we consider preorder-enriched categories, which are well-suited in the context of categories for relations, since they have a canonical ordering given by set-theoretic inclusion (and note that this enrichment becomes trivial if we consider functions instead of relations).
-In other words, functions are inherently one-dimensional structures, while relations provide a more complex view, which can be described through a richer categorical structure.
+The 2-categorical formalism has been useful in the context of term and graph rewriting, where rewriting sequences are modelled as 2-cells (for early takes see e.g. \cite{GadducciHL99} and the references therein).
+In this work we consider preorder-enriched categories, which are well-suited in categories for relations, since they have a canonical ordering given by set-theoretic inclusion (while this enrichment becomes trivial if we consider functions instead of relations).
+In other words, functions are inherently one-dimensional, while relations provide a more complex view, which can be described through a richer categorical structure.
 We find two relevant families of 2-categories that abstract the poset-enriched structure of $\Rel$: Cartesian bicategories \cite{CARBONI198711,cartesianbicatII} by Carboni and Walters and allegories \cite{freyd1990categories} by Freyd and Scedrov.

 Hence, in the enriched context, the notion of gs-monoidal category is replaced by the notion of \textit{preorder-enriched gs-monoidal category}.
 Requiring the oplax naturality of duplicator $\nabla_X$ and of discharger $!_X$, one obtains the notion of \textit{oplax cartesian category}.
 If one requires both a comonoid and monoid structure on the objects and their oplax naturality, one obtains the notion of \textit{oplax bicartesian category}.
-Cartesian bicategories can be then presented as oplax bicartesian categories in which the enrichment is posetal and satisfy three additional conditions.
+Cartesian bicategories can be then presented as oplax bicartesian categories in which the enrichment is posetal and satisfies three additional conditions.
 Special cases of cartesian bicategories are bicategories of relations (those satisfying \textit{Frobenius law}) and bicategories of bialgebras.
-Notice that these two structures are incompatible in the sense that a bicategory of relations that is also a bicategory of bialgebras has to be the trivial one.
+Note that these two structures are incompatible: a bicategory of relations that is also a bicategory of bialgebras has to be the trivial one.